Xylambda/torchfitter/README.md

 ## FAQ
 * **Do you know Pytorch-Lightning?**

-I know it and I think is awesome; but I like to build and test my own stuff.
+I know it and I think **it is awesome**.
+This is a personal project.
+I wouln't hesitate to use [Pytorch-Lightning](https://www.pytorchlightning.ai/) for more complex tasks, like distributed training on multiple gpus.

 * **Why is the `validation loader` not optional?**